MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/using-the-submission-tool.md

 ---
-title: Creating a device metadata submission package in Visual Studio
+title: Creating a Device Metadata Submission Package in Visual Studio
 description: Creating a device metadata submission package in Visual Studio
 keywords:
 - Creating a device metadata submission package in Visual Studio